PudgyPoppins/caps/ProjectSpecifications.md

 * # Users
 	* ## Groups
 		* Nonprofit representatives: these people can claim a nonprofit (maybe a fk relationship?
 Multiple people per one np?) by clicking a claim button on the nonprofit page.
 After they verify themselves with a moderator, they can add events onto the nonprofit page.
+On their profile page, I want something akin to a twitter verification check mark to appear
 		* moderators: get reports of flagging, can delete anything, etc
+			* moderators can also retrieve items that were deleted within the last month and reinstate them.
+Later than that, and it gets perma-deleted
 		* base users:
 	* ## Reporting
 * # Networks